10 Things To Do After Rehab

 9. Find Time To Relax

+Schedule time to relax, nap or meditate.
+When you’re out of rehab (and even looking at this list), you may feel overwhelmed.
 Don’t feel the need to do all these things at once.
-It’s important to stay busy, but not feel stressed and overwhelmed as that can lead to a relapse.
+It’s important to put your sobriety first, not to stay busy for busyness sake and feel stressed and overwhelmed — that’ll lead straight to a relapse.
 You want to keep yourself busy enough to not get bogged down by the cravings of addiction, but not so busy that you’re struggling to balance it all.

 10. Sober Living Communities